JuliaLang/julia/doc/stdlib/base.rst

 Parallel Computing
 ------------------

-.. function:: addprocs(n) -> List of process identifiers
+.. function:: addprocs(n; cman::ClusterManager=LocalManager()) -> List of process identifiers

-   Add processes on the local machine.
-Can be used to take advantage of multiple cores.
+   ``addprocs(4)`` will add 4 processes on the local machine.
+This can be used to take advantage of multiple cores.

+   Keyword argument ``cman`` can be used to provide a custom cluster manager to start workers.
+   For example Beowulf clusters are  supported via a custom cluster manager implemented in  package ``ClusterManagers``.

+   See the documentation for package ``ClusterManagers`` for more information on how to write a custom cluster manager.

-.. function:: addprocs({"host1","host2",...}; tunnel=false, dir=JULIA_HOME, sshflags::Cmd=``, cman::ClusterManager) -> List of process identifiers
+.. function:: addprocs(machines; tunnel=false, dir=JULIA_HOME, sshflags::Cmd=``) -> List of process identifiers

-   Add processes on remote machines via SSH or a custom cluster manager.
+   Add processes on remote machines via SSH.
    Requires julia to be installed in the same location on each node, or to be available via a shared file system.

+   ``machines`` is a vector of host definitions of the form ``[user@]host[:port]``.
+A worker is started for each such definition.

    Keyword arguments: